HolgerHuo/telegram-netease-bot/README.md

 python3 run.py
 ```

-An sample systemd service is shipped at r669.service.
+A sample systemd service is shipped at r669.service.
 Add it to your system if you like.

 Don't forget to change your bot's name, avatar, and about info and enjoy it!